Briggsc28/briggsc28.github.io/_posts/2016-04-02-Developing-Universal-Windows-Platform-apps-for-Xbox-One.md

   creditlink: https://twitter.com/ChrisBriggsy
 ---

 I've always loved gaming and have been programming games for a few years on the side as a hobby.
-When the Xbox One was first announced, the feature I was most excited about was the possibility of using my Xbox One as a development unit.

-With the release of the Universal Windows Platform (UWP), a .Net platform which enables developers build one solution across PC, mobile Raspberry Pi, Hololens, Xbox One and more, my dream of creating great apps and games for Xbox One seemed to within reach...but, you needed to be a part of the ID@XBOX program.
+When the Xbox One was first announced, the feature I was most excited about was the possibility of using my Xbox One as a development unit.<br><br>With the release of the Universal Windows Platform (UWP), a .Net platform which enables developers build one solution across PC, mobile Raspberry Pi, Hololens, Xbox One and more, my dream of creating great apps and games for Xbox One seemed to within reach...but, you needed to be a part of the ID@XBOX program.
 Until:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">At //build, Phil Spencer just announced Xbox Dev Mode for Xbox One.
 Now anyone can start creating on Xbox One!</p>&mdash; ID@Xbox (@ID_Xbox) <a href="https://twitter.com/ID_Xbox/status/715216845918179328">March 30, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 In this tutorial, we will enable the new "Dev Mode" to create a simple Universal Windows App that will run on the Xbox One.
 The app will make a REST call to open weather map to fetch the current weather information as JSON.
-Display this information after deserializing it by using the JSON.Net NuGet package.

-For people who have seen my Windows UWP IoT talks.
+Display this information after deserializing it by using the JSON.Net NuGet package.<br><br>For people who have seen my Windows UWP IoT talks.
 The above will sound familiar as it is the exact code that I use as a part of my presentations.

 Before you begin, you will need the following: